LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 The Widget has the following LSS properties:

  + `enable-scroll-content` - if content should be scrolled when dragging the mouse (default is `false`)
- + `scrollSpeed` - how fast the content should be scrolled (default is `-1`, set to `-1` to calculate the scroll speed automatically based on the amount of children)
+ + `scrollSpeed` - how fast the content should be scrolled (default is `-1`, set to `-1` to calculate the scroll speed automatically based on the number of children)
  + `child-align` - where the content should be aligned - either `top`, `center` or `bottom` (default is `top`)

 ##### Scrollbar